 In the March 2010 print edition of The Equiery we printed the following editorial regarding equestrians and multi-user parks, with a prompt to visit this blog (equiery.com News Feed) for the hunting-related legislative bills before the 2010 Maryland General Assembly.

 As of press time for the March issue, very little activity had taken place on these bills, but this and next week will be quite active, as the session has just entered its final four weeks.
 A list of the bills and their activity as of today, Monday, March 8 appears after the editorial.
 House hunting bills are heard in the Environmental Matters Committee; Senate bills are heard in the Education, Health & Environmental Affairs Committee.
 For updates any time on legislation, visit Maryland General Assembly.

-Once upon a time, during hunting season, hunters were prohibited from hunting on Sundays.
+Once upon a time, during hunting season, hunters were prohibited from hunting on Sundays, so the likelihood of you hearing someone using a duck call was a lot lower.
 While this may originally have been tied-in to the now outdated “blue” laws (which prohibited everything from general retail to the specific selling of liquor on Sunday for religious reasons), it evolved into becoming a way for hunters to share public lands with other user groups during hunting season, so that the hikers, bikers, trail riders, foxhunters and more were not completely shut out of public property from September through the end of the hunting season.

 Approximately ten years ago (in the last century, actually), opponents to the addition of “just” two Sundays to the hunting schedule predicted that, if passed, these “just two Sundays” would be the proverbial camel’s nose under the tent, and allow for more and more Sundays to be included, in more areas, and on more types of property… and they were correct.